|Emy Louie, Consulting Services|

 I said, “Thank you” and I was on my way.

 With a bus hub, a bus building, a train station, a large open market, and a housing project nearby, one can imagine the flurry of activity that happened in its heyday, if there ever once was a heyday.

 In my mind’s eye, I see men in pinstriped suits, with fedoras, suspenders and with winged tipped oxford shoes.
-A few shiny automobiles drive by.
+A few shiny automobiles drive on the streets.
 At the train station, there are people ready to greet their loved ones.

 That is another time and perhaps another place.
-The life cycle of the place, a place, any place, flashes before me; but I was back to reality, I was back to the here and now.
+The life cycle of the area, a place, any place, flashes before me; but I was back to reality, and I was back to the here and now.

 The Open Market Next to the Housing Project

 At the train station which I explained in this blog.
 The same man, who was sweeping the front of the train station and me, stood in front of the train station.
 From that particular vantage point, I don’t think I could see any other person in sight, which was strange.
 With a slightly active imagination, I can imagine this place at night to be the site of drug deals and prostitution, but right now, in the morning, the streets were packed with hundreds of people just two blocks North of here, and right at this train station, it felt like a ghost town.